 It’s no surprise to anyone that health insurance is confusing, especially when there is a large margin of error when it comes to the accuracy of the information you may receive about your plan.
-It’s important to remember this is not because your health insurance provider doesn’t know what they’re doing, but rather, because of the complexity of the ever-changing data.
+It’s important to remember that this is because of the complexity of the ever-changing data.
 It often takes time for new information to update through the entire system.

-Phone calls are the best way to ensure the information you’re getting regarding your Rx is accurate, but it’s also helpful to have everything in writing so you don’t misunderstand or miss a detail.
-We recommend speaking with a manager or a specialist on the subject you’re dealing with, because they are usually the first to have the most up-to-date information.
+Phone calls are the best way to ensure the information you’re getting regarding your Rx is accurate.
+It’s also helpful to have everything in writing so you don’t misunderstand or miss a detail.
+We recommend speaking with a specialist on the subject because they have the most up-to-date information.
 Once you have that information, we suggest you make sure to get confirmation again to ensure accuracy.

 2. Generic is Better

 If your mom was anything like mine, she truly believed that her preferred name-brand marinara had superior flavor to the generic.
 Maybe that was true for spaghetti sauce, but it’s not for medicine, and here’s why: any time a company creates a new medicine, they are only allowed to have their patent for 20 years.
 After that time, the patent is released and allowed to be used by any pharmaceutical manufacturer.